mrchip42k/push_swap_test/README.md

 - Show the sequence of inputs that was given into each test.
 - Clean and coloured output :)

-> **Due to the limited argument count, you CAN'T rely on this test alone to validate your project.**
+> ⚠️ **Due to the limited argument count, you CAN'T rely on this test alone to validate your project.**
+>
+> You'll need to go elsewhere to check: bad inputs error handling, negative numbers in inputs, input counts higher than 5.
 >
 > From my experience, you should verify your code with a few different testers anyway.